willGuimont/transformers/README.md

 # transformers

-Collection of easy to understand PyTorch transformer-based models.
+Collection of easy to understand transformer-based models in PyTorch.
 The implementation is heavily commented and should be easy to follow.

 ## Installation